yasirsiddiq01/trust-aware-fault-classification-5g/README.md

 ## Publication Status

-The associated Study 1 paper has been published.
+The associated Study 1 paper has been accepted for WECE 2026 presentation/publication; publication is pending .
 The verified publication citation and permitted manuscript version will be added after publisher and copyright details are confirmed.